-An insulation’s R-value indicates how effective it is.
 Heat constantly seeks to move from a warmer to a cooler location.
 Insulation reduces this heat flow, and the R-value measures its resistance to heat flow.
 Heat transmission is slowed down more by insulating products with greater R-values.
 Heat will also take the path of least resistance.
 In conventionally framed homes, the heat will move through the timber framing, rather than the insulation installed in the cavities between.
+In a Lockwood home, the opportunity for this ‘thermal bridging’ to occur is minimised.

 New Zealand homes need to have enough insulation for their location to be considered fit for purpose.
 Currently, the New Zealand Building Code requires exterior walls to have an R-Value of R2.0.
 A recent study by BRANZ has found that in conventionally framed homes, thermal bridging through the framed walls severely impacts thermal performance.
 Framed timber walls need a minimum of R2.8 insulation installed to meet the R2.0 insulation requirements.
 The R-Value of a Lockwood wall is consistently R2.1.
 Unlike a conventionally framed home, no gaps exist due to plumbing or poorly installed insulation where heat can escape.